abdullahbannuwala/Full-Stack-Dev-Interview-Questions/C#&OOP.md

-## 	Differentiate between Boxing and Unboxing?
+# Differentiate between Boxing and Unboxing?
 Boxing : Converting value type to reference type.
 Unboxing : Converting reference type to value type.

+# Managed and unmanaged code.
+Managed : Code writen in C# , that need Common language runtime is called managed code.
+We cant execute this code directly on OS.
+Unmanage : Code written in c, c++ is that execute directly on OS